AI-SDC/ACRO/stata/readme.md

 [this thread on the Stata forums](https://www.statalist.org/forums/forum/general-stata-discussion/general/1731732-bug-in-python-indentation)
 if:

-1. you installed Stata before 20th December 2023, **and**
+1. You installed Stata before 20th December 2023, **and**
-2. you are using python3.12 or above
+2. You are using python3.12 or above

 [Here is how to do it](https://www.stata.com/support/updates/stata18.html#:~:text=If%20you%20are%20using%20Stata,from%20within%20Stata%2C%20see%20below.)